mkeller1992/ngx-tooltip-directives/ngx-tooltip-directives-lib/projects/ngx-tooltip-directives/README.md

 ```

-## 3 ways of passing tooltip options
+## 3 ways of setting tooltip options

 1 - Options can be set via html-attributes, so they have the highest priority: